 Bake the Puff Pastry

-- Roll out each piece of puff pastry slightly to blend the seam lines, keeping it 1/4-inch thick (try not to warp the shape when rolling).
+Heat oven to 400 F. Roll out each piece of puff pastry slightly to blend seam lines, keeping it 1/4-inch thick (try to keep it a rectangle when rolling).

-- Without cutting all the way through, lightly score each pastry sheet into 9 even sections.
-This is just a guide to be used when cutting and serving.
+Without cutting all the way through, lightly score one of the pastry sheets into 9 even sections.
+This is just a guide to be used when cutting and serving the cake later.

-- Sandwich each puff pastry sheet between two pieces of parchment paper and two cooling racks.
-This will keep the pastry flat but still flaky.
-If you want to bake both pastry sheets at the same time, you will need four cooling racks.
-Otherwise, bake them separately, using two cooling racks.
+Sandwich each puff pastry sheet between 2 pieces of parchment paper and 2 cooling racks.
+This will keep the pastry flat but still flaky as it bakes.
+If you don't have 4 cooling racks, bake sheets one at a time.

-- Bake 15 minutes, remove top rack and top sheet of parchment paper.
+Bake 15 minutes, then remove top rack and top sheet of parchment paper.

-- Replace rack and continue to bake until golden and crispy throughout, about 15 more minutes.
+Replace top rack and continue to bake until golden and crispy throughout, 2 to 5 minutes.
 Cool completely.

 Make the Pastry Cream

-- Reduce heat slightly and continue to boil 1 minute, stirring constantly with a wooden spoon to get in the corners.
+Reduce heat slightly and continue to boil 1 minute, stirring constantly with a wooden spoon to get into corners of pan.

-- Do not chill the pastry cream.
-It will be poured hot over the baked puff pastry.
+Do not chill pastry cream.
+It will be poured hot over baked puff pastry.

 Assemble the Kremówka

-- Using a 13x9-inch pan as a mold, place one layer of cooked puff pastry in the bottom of the pan.
+Using a 13 x 9-inch pan as a mold, place layer of cooked puff pastry without scored lines in the bottom of the pan.

-- Pour hot pastry cream over it, and place the second layer of cooked puff pastry with the cutting-guide marks on top.
+Pour the hot pastry cream through a fine mesh sieve over the puff pastry and then place the scored piece of baked puff pastry on top.

-- Refrigerate until set.
-When ready to serve, using the prescored marks as guides, cut into 9 pieces.
+Refrigerate until set.
+When ready to serve, using pre-scored marks as guides, cut into 9 pieces.
 Dust each piece with confectioners' sugar.
-Refrigerate the leftovers.